bryoastyl/bryoastyl/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Mobile Apps
+- 🔭 I’m currently working on Legacy
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning C++
-- 💬 Ask me about Flutter or Django Rest
+- 💬 Ask me about Kotlin or Java
 - 📫 How to reach me: bryoastyl@gmail.com